moyanebarney-rgb/my_first_project_py/README.md

 ## 📊 The Queries

-This project includes four SQL queries that build on each other:
+This project includes five SQL queries that build on each other:

 | Query | Type | What It Does |
 | :--- | :--- | :--- |